Claudiomics/azure-database-migration/README.md

 To manage who can access the data, I first created an admin account which holds the authority to manage and oversee the production database.
 Enabling Microsfot Entra ID authentication for the SQL Server hosting the production database was essential.
 Additionally, I ensured that Azure Data Studio could establish a connection using Microsoft Enterprise credentials.
 I then go on to provision database reader users with read-only access so the data can't be corrupted by individuals without clearance.

+"Discuss the configuration process, role definitions, and the creation of both admin and reader accounts."

 The following steps outline this process in more details.

 [Back to Table of Contents](#table-of-contents)